This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Create a new page with the cloudy-page template

-Open the Pages app and add a page.
+Search for and open the Pages ap.
+Add a page.
 Name it

 home and select the